About

 Kate, age 3

-I’m also a recovering “masker.”
-I was such a people-pleaser, I learned to hide my neurodivergence even from myself.
-I am deep in a process of dismantling my ableism and understanding how I’m wired - both exciting and dangerous at a time when eugenics are on the rise.
-I’m happy to chat with you offline about my neurodivergence and disability story - and yours too, if you like.
+And yes, I’m proudly neurodivergent and disabled.
+I’m also a recovering “masker” - I learned to hide my neurodivergence, even from myself.
+I am deep in a process of understanding how I’m wired - both exciting and dangerous at a time when eugenics are on the rise.
+I’m happy to chat more offline about my neurodivergence, disability, and dismantling ableism journey - and yours too, if you like.

 Some “official” creds

-• Masters in Creative Writing, Columbia College Chicago, 2015
+• Masters in Creative Writing, Columbia College Chicago

-• Masters in Special Education, Northeastern Illinois University, 2011
+• Masters in Special Education, Northeastern Illinois University

-• Bachelors in Early Childhood Education, Northeastern, 2006
+• Bachelors in Early Childhood Education, Northeastern Illinois University

-• 12 credit hours in Bilingual / ESL Education, University of Illinois Chicago, 2021
+• 12 credit hours in Bilingual & ESL Education, University of Illinois Chicago

 Other training and skills

 • DIR / Floortime and sensory integration strategies.
-I have years of training and experience in maximizing nervous system awareness, presence, connection, autonomy, agency, communication, and fostering healthy attachment and repair between adults and children with developmental differences.
+I have years of training and experience in strengthening nervous system awareness, presence, connection, autonomy, agency, communication, and healthy attachment and repair between adults and children with developmental differences.

 • Restorative and transformative justice.
-I have trained as a peace circle facilitator with CJYI (Justice Community Justice for Youth Institute) and Amplify RJ
+I have trained as a peace circle facilitator with CJYI (Community Justice for Youth Institute) and Amplify RJ.

 • Racial healing circles.
-I have trained with TRHT (Truth, Racial Healing and Transformation) Chicago, and I continue to co-design and participate in grassroots anti-oppression circles.
+I have trained with TRHT (Truth, Racial Healing and Transformation) Chicago, and I continue to co-design and participate in grassroots antiracist and anti-oppression circles.

 • Popular Education.
-From White Folks for Racial Justice training with Chicago Freedom School to Theater of the Oppressed training with Julian Boal to popular education training at Highlander Center in Tennessee, I put my faith in the power of bringing people together to educate one another, in community.
+From White Folks for Racial Justice training with Chicago Freedom School to Theater of the Oppressed training with Julian Boal to popular education training at Highlander Center in Tennessee and countless other grassroots settings, I prioritize bringing people together to educate one another, in community.

 Testimonials